Lillian Y. Chang and Nancy S. Pollard

 Pre-grasp interactions in natural manipulation actions

-Preparatory rotation is only one example of a pre-grasp interaction strategy.
-In the video survey of human hand activity, we filmed people performing manipulation tasks in natural settings such as the home or place of occupation.
-We found that there is indeed a broad class of pre-grasp interactions where the object is not grasped directly from its presented placement in the environment.
-Our framework describes the survey examples according to two main aspects of the pre-grasp interaction.
-The first aspect is the type of object re-configuration resulting from the interaction.
-The second aspect is the underlying intent of the interaction to improve the posture quality or grasp quality of the manipulation action.
+Pre-grasp rotation is only one example of a pre-grasp interaction strategy.
+In this video survey of human hand activity, we filmed people performing manipulation tasks in the home and workplace.
+We found that there is indeed a broad class of pre-grasp interactions used naturally by humans.
+Our framework describes the survey examples according to two main aspects of object re-configuration and underlying purpose of the adjustment.

 Citation